After starting to stack junk silver coins, many investors start thinking about whether or not there’s junk gold coins. Are there “junk gold” coins?

 By comparison, you could fit 60 gold 20 Francs coins in the same amount of space.
 The price of gold trading in early 2020 just under $1,600 per troy ounce.
 At that price the value of sixty 20 Francs gold coins would be roughly $17,700 USD.

-Fractional junk gold coins can be used as a store of wealth that can easily be stored or hidden virtually anywhere.
+Fractional junk gold coins are an excellent store of wealth.
+A roll of junk gold coin can easily be stored or hidden virtually anywhere.